arslan01000/python-23/README.md

 # python-23: Django Web Project

-This project is part of the "Python (Django)" course offered by one online school.
+This project is part of the "Python (Django)" course one online school offers.

 ## About the Project